-- b) The maximum number of OSRD dwelling units may not necessarily be the number of units the Planning and Economic Development Board approves in the OSRD Special Permit. - 8.
-Adjustment of Dimensional Requirements The Planning and Economic Development Board may authorize modification of lot size, shape, and other bulk requirements for lots within an OSRD, subject to the following limitations: - a) Lots having reduced area or frontage shall not have frontage on a street other than a street created by a subdivision involved, provided, however, that the Planning and Economic Development Board may waive this requirement where it is determined that such reduced lot(s) are consistent with existing development patterns in the neighborhood. - b) Lot frontage shall not be less than fifty feet (50'). - c) Each lot shall have a front setback of at least twenty-five feet (25') unless a reduction is otherwise authorized by the Planning and Economic Development Board. - d) Each lot shall have a minimum of fifty percent (50%) of the minimum required lot area for the zoning district in which it is located. - e) In order to allow flexibility and creativity in siting building locations while also promoting privacy, buildings shall be separated as follows:
+- 8. Adjustment of Dimensional Requirements The Planning and Economic Development Board may authorize modification of the applicable zoning district requirements including but not limited to lot size, shape, frontage and other bulk requirements for lots within an OSRD, subject to the following limitations: - a) Lots having reduced area or frontage shall not have frontage on a street other than a street created by a subdivision involved, provided, however, that the Planning and Economic Development Board may waive this requirement where it is determined that such reduced lot(s) are consistent with existing development patterns in the neighborhood. - b) Lot frontage shall not be less than fifty feet (50').

+- c) Each lot shall have a front setback of at least twenty-five feet (25') unless a reduction is otherwise authorized by the Planning and Economic Development Board. - d) Each lot shall have a minimum of fifty percent (50%) of the minimum required lot area for the zoning district in which it is located. - e) In order to allow flexibility and creativity in siting building locations while also promoting privacy, buildings shall be separated as follows:

-Type/Size of Building Average Separation Distance (feet) Single family detached dwelling units with 2500 ft or less of habitable space 20 Two or three attached dwelling units with an 20 average of 2500 ft or less of habitable space each Single family detached dwelling units with more than 2500 $ft^2$ of habitable space 30 Four or five attached dwelling units with an average 50 of 2500 ft or less of habitable space each Four or five attached dwelling units with an average 35 of more than 2500 ft of habitable space each 55
+Type/Size of Building Average Separation Distance (feet) Single family detached dwelling units with 2500 ft 2 or less of habitable space 20 Two or three attached dwelling units with an average of 2500 ft 2 or less of habitable space each Single family detached dwelling units with more 30 than 2500 ft 2 of habitable space Four or five attached dwelling units with an average of 2500 ft 2 or less of habitable space each Four or five attached dwelling units with an average of more than 2500 ft 2 of habitable space 35 each

 The average separation distances shall be calculated based on the buildings that can be connected with an imaginary line that does not cross a roadway.
 Thus, on a through road, the separation distances on each side of the road shall be calculated separately.
 On a culde-sac, all of the buildings that can be connected by an imaginary line on both sides and around the bulb of the cul-de-sac shall be counted.
 On a loop road, the buildings on the exterior and interior of the loop will be calculated separately.
-Detached accessory buildings such as garages up to 2 bays and 1 story or sheds of a size not requiring a building permit shall not be considered in calculating the distances between buildings.
+Detached accessory buildings such as garages up to 2 bays and 1 story sheds of a size not requiring a building permit shall not be considered in calculating the distances between buildings.